-As the Holy Cow survey revealed, we are a gathering of people who love to learn and who want to nurture a deep and honest faith.
+We are a gathering of people who love to learn and who want to nurture a deep and honest faith.

 Adult Forum

 Sunday Adult Forum class is a conversation about scripture, faith, and spirituality.
 We open ourselves to ideas and to each other as we deepen our relationship with God and our community.